Ishwar Chandra Vidyasagar: Vidyasagar in Santhal Pargana

-Ishwar Chandra Vidyasagar's long association with Karmatar, a sleepy hamlet about 20 km from the district headquarters of Jamtara, seems to have been forgotten by the people of the state.
+Ishwar Chandra Vidyasagar’s long association with Karmatar, a sleepy hamlet in present-day Jharkhand, about 20 km from the district headquarters of Jamtara, seems to have been forgotten by the people of the state.

 Vidyasagar came to Karmatar in 1873 and spent more than 18 years of his life here.
 He had set up a girls' school and a night school for adults on the premises of his house, which he called Nandan Kanan.
-He also opened a free homeopathy clinic to provide some medical care to these unprivileged tribal people.
+He also opened a free homoeopathy clinic to provide some medical care to these unprivileged tribal people.

-After his death the Nandan Kanan, the abode of Vidyasagar was sold by his son to Mallick family of Kolkata.
-Before Nandan Kanan could be dismantled Bengali Association Bihar on 29 March 1974 purchased it by money collected by house to house contribution of one rupee each.
-The Girls School has been restarted, named after Vidyasagar.
-The Free Homeopathic Clinic is serving local population.
-The house of Vidyasagar has been maintained in the original shape.
-The most prized property is the 141 year old 'Palanquin' used by Vidyasagar himself.
+After his death, the Nandan Kanan, the abode of Vidyasagar, was sold by his son to the Mallick family of Kolkata.
+Before Nandan Kanan could be dismantled Bengali Association of Bihar on 29 March 1974 purchased it with money collected by house-to-house contribution of one rupee each.
+The Girls' School has been restarted, named after Vidyasagar.
+The Free Homeopathic Clinic is serving the local population.
+The house of Vidyasagar has been maintained in its original shape.
+The most prized property is the 141-year-old 'Palanquin' used by Vidyasagar himself.

-The Government of Jharkhand on 26 September 2019 named Jamtara district's Karmatand block as Ishwar Chandra Vidyasagar Block as a mark of respect on the birth anniversary of the great social reformer.
+The Government of Jharkhand, on 26 September 2019, named Jamtara district's Karmatand block as Ishwar Chandra Vidyasagar Block as a mark of respect on the birth anniversary of the great social reformer.